The Difference Between Dental Implants and Mini Dental Implants Austin, TX

 Not at all.
 Once your new tooth (crown) is attached, a mini dental implant and traditional dental implant will look exactly the same.
 The differences between the two are in the size of the metal post that is implanted under the surface of the gums.
 The crown itself will be made using an impression of your mouth and measurements that were taken of your teeth in our dental office.
 That way, your new tooth will look completely natural and blend in with the surrounding teeth, regardless of the size of implant that you received.

-If you are interested in learning more, we encourage you to call our Austin, TX dental office at (512) 590-6638.
-At MMS Family Dentistry, we can also provide you with specific information that is related to your situation.
+If you are interested in learning more, we encourage you to call our Austin, TX dental office at (512) 477-9775.
+At MM Family Dentistry, we can also provide you with specific information that is related to your situation.

 Questions Answered on This Page